Baked Stuffed Shells with Mascarpone and Spinach

 MUSHROOMS: Fresh mushrooms recommended.

-SPINACH: Substitute a 10-ounce package of frozen spinach.
+SPINACH: Substitute a 10-ounce package of frozen spinach if you don’t have fresh.
 Cook as directed and squeeze the water out completely.

 GARLIC: Fresh garlic = the most flavor.
 Bottled garlic is another choice.